farrokhkarimi/2-back_task_matlab/README.md

 In a typical experiment, you see that letters are presented for 500 ms followed by a 2500 ms black period.
 This timing seems to be used in lots of N-back studies (e.g., Kane & Conway, 2007).

-There are different typical types of response you can see more in the above [pdf file](./2-back_task.pdf).
+There are different types of responses, you can see more in the above [pdf file](./2-back_task.pdf).

 # A schema of the N-back task: